Chymyst/chymyst-core/README.md

 Differences:

+JC admits only one reply to a blocking channel; CSP can open a channel and send many messages to it.

 JC will start processes automatically and concurrently whenever input molecules are available.
-In CSP, the user needs to create and manage new threads manually, giving them channel values.
+In CSP, the user needs to create and manage new threads manually.

-JC has non-blocking molecules as a primitive construct.
+JC has non-blocking channels as a primitive construct.
 In CSP, non-blocking channels need to be simulated by [additional user code](https://gobyexample.com/non-blocking-channel-operations).

 # Main features of `JoinRun`